-In federal and state jury and bench trials, Victor has successfully tried to verdict a broad range of civil rights, employment, class action, rent control, and redevelopment law matters.
+In federal and state jury and bench trials/hearings, Victor has successfully tried to verdict a broad range of civil rights, employment, class action, rent control, redevelopment law and criminal matters.
 He has often served as an appellate practitioner preparing legal briefs and orally advocating before the New Jersey Supreme Court, the Superior Court of New Jersey, Appellate Division, and the United States Court of Appeals for the Third Circuit Court.
-He has also tried public-employee termination hearings before the Office of Administrative Law and successfully represented management in labor negotiations and union grievances.
+His experience provided him with the opportunity to gain significant United States Supreme Court experience in litigating, editing and oral argument preparation in the matter Heffernan v.
+City of Paterson, 136 S. Ct.
+1412 (2016) (A First Amendment Freedom of Association case).

 In addition to his trial work, Victor has applied his investigative skills in the class action area.
 For example, he interviewed Spanish-speaking employees and prepared a report for the court as part of the firm's responsibilities as class administrator for an employment discrimination class action.